Everyone is talking about context engineering.

 A stronger context window cannot rescue a weak product brief.

+Agents don't do any of that.
 An agent reads the spec, interprets it literally, and executes.
 There is no hallway conversation.
 There is no "I assumed you meant..." follow-up.
-There is no body language cue when the PM describes the feature and the engineer's face says that won't work.

 The difference is visible in the artifacts themselves: